-Do you have a mysterious red itchy rash?
-Have you been diagnosed with eczema, rosacea, or psoriasis?
-Are you dealing with persistent toenail fungus, athletes foot, ringworm, or other fungal skin infections?
-Or are you plagued by stubborn dandruff?
+Have you been diagnosed with eczema, rosacea, or psoriasis, or another skin condition?
+Are you dealing with persistent toenail fungus, athletes foot, ringworm, or other fungal infections?
+Or does stubborn dandruff plague you?

-These symptoms and conditions are all quite common, so common in fact that many people simply accept them as everyday annoyances or even begin to think of them as “normal”.
+These symptoms and conditions are common.
+So common in fact that many people accept them as everyday annoyances or even think of them as “normal.”

-After all an estimated 30 million people1 have been diagnosed with eczema in the U.S. alone, and our drugstore aisles are filled to the brim with anti-dandruff shampoo, antifungal creams, and hundreds of options for lotions and ointments to soothe red, dry, or itchy skin.
+After all, an estimated 30 million people1 have been diagnosed with eczema in the U.S. alone.
+Our drugstores are filled with anti-dandruff shampoo, antifungal creams, and hundreds of lotions and ointments to soothe red, dry, or itchy skin.

-However, as common as these conditions may be, they are far from “normal”.
-In fact, they are typically a sign of an underlying health problem inside of your body that is manifesting itself on the outside.
+As common as these conditions may be, they are far from normal.
+In fact, they are a sign of an underlying health problem inside your body manifesting itself on the outside.

-That is why ignoring or accepting these symptoms as normal can be dangerous.
-Because, if left untreated, the underlying health problem will continue to worsen, your skin issues will persist, and you may even develop other symptoms or conditions.
+Ignoring or accepting these symptoms as normal can be dangerous.
+If left untreated, the underlying health problem worsens and your skin issues persist.
+You may even develop other symptoms and conditions.

-If, however, you identify and address the root cause of your skin issues, you can eliminate your symptoms naturally and say goodbye to the expensive creams, shampoos, and lotions!
+However, if you identify and address the root cause of your skin issues, you can eliminate your symptoms naturally and say goodbye to the expensive creams, shampoos, and lotions.

-In my almost decade of experience as a functional medicine physician treating thousands of patients, I have seen that far and away the most common cause of skin issues is Candida overgrowth, a simple and very treatable gut infection.
+In almost a decade of experience as a functional medicine physician treating thousands of patients, I have seen that the most common cause of skin issues is Candida overgrowth.
+It is a simple and treatable gut infection.